MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-download.md

 ## Description
 The **Download** function downloads a file from the web to the local device.

-In native players, such as Windows, Android, and iOS, the user is prompted for a location to save the file.
+In native players (Windows, Android, and iOS) the user is prompted for a location to save the file.
 Only on Windows, **Download** returns the location where the file was stored locally as a text string.

 When used on the web, **Download** is dependent on the browser's settings to determine what happens with the file.
 For images, videos, and other file types that the browser natively supports, a new browser tab is opened to display the file and many browser support saving the contents to the local file system.